Nervous System (EP): Background and recording

-Songs and lyrical content
+Composition and lyrical content

-The record opens with the singer's lead single "Issues", a midtempo song talks about a relationship between people who have "issues", but love each other enough to work past them.
+The record opens with the singer's lead single "Issues", a midtempo song that talks about a relationship between people who have "issues", but love each other enough to work past them.
 The second single of the EP, "Uh Huh", is described by Mike Wass of Idolator as "brighter, bolder and more instant" than "Issues", as well labeling the chorus as "obscenely catchy".
 In "Worst in Me" Michaels discusses a troubled relationship.
 Variety opined that the relationship described in the song is similar to the one in "Issues", but that in "Worst in Me", Michaels is "less hopeful about how it'll turn out".

 "Make It Up to You" is an uptempo dance-pop track that talks about Michaels' "wickedness" toward her lover, but in the end, she feels sorry for him.
 The fifth track on the record, "Just Do It" is a midtempo song that starts with a simple bass melody before incorporating elements such as synthesizers, percussion elements and guitars.
 "Pink" is described by Michaels as "the most twerky song of the album" and "very explanatory".
 The last track, "Don't Wanna Think", is the only song on the record written entirely by Michaels and is a piano ballad that follows a basic sequence of F–C–Am–F as its chord progression.

+Singles

+The EP's lead single, "Issues", was released on the 13th of January, 2017.
+The song would become Michaels' signature hit, peaking at number 11 on the Billboard Hot 100 in the United States, where it has been certified 5× Platinum by the Recording Industry Association of America (RIAA), for equivalent sales of 5,000,000 units.
+The song also charted within the top 10 in multiple other countries, including the United Kingdom, Belgium, Norway, Denmark, and Australia.
+Its highest peak was a position at number 2 on the Ultratop 50 chart in Wallonia, Belgium.
+The song's music video was released on the 7th of March, 2017, and was directed by Tabitha Denholm.

+The second single, "Uh Huh", was released on the 2nd of June, 2017, and was less successful than "Issues", although it would peak at number 5 on the New Zealand Heatseekers chart, alongside being certified Gold by Music Canada (MC) for equivalent sales of 40,000 units.
+Its music video was released on the 11th of June, 2017, and was directed by Emil Nava.
+The third single "Worst in Me", was released as the EP's final single on the 18th of September, 2017.
+The song peaked at number 8 on the New Zealand Heatseekers chart, and was also certified Gold by Music Canada, although it did not have a music video.